Ocean County, New Jersey: Roads and highways

 The county had a total of 2958.5 mi of roadways, of which 2164.2 mi are maintained by the municipality, 615.5 mi by Ocean County and 140.19 mi by the New Jersey Department of Transportation and 38.59 mi by the New Jersey Turnpike Authority.

+Ocean County has various major roads that pass through.
+Those routes are listed below: